How to restore a Exchange mailbox to another mailbox during deletion

 Change the UserPrincipalName of the user you wish to delete

-It is a choice to change the UPN before deleting the user.
-From experience it is better to do so.
-Otherwise you will not be able to transfer this UPN and the e-mail address.
+It is a choice to change the UPN before removing the user.
+From experience, you better do this.
+Because otherwise soon you won't be able to transfer this UPN and the e-mail address.

 Set-MsolUserPrincipalName -UserPrincipalName shared1@365tips.be -NewUserPrincipalName bepidf@etexgroup.onmicrosoft.com

-Delete a shared mailbox or a user via admin centre.
+Delete a shared mailbox or a user via admin center.

 Connect to Exchange Online via PowerShell

-In this blog you can find more information about Exchange Online .
+In this blog, you can learn more about Exchange Online .

 Connect to Exchange online via: Connect-Exchange Online .

-Copy the ExchangeGuid into Notepad to keep an overview.
+Copy the ExchangeGuid to notepad to keep track.

-Retrieve the Exchange Mailbox to which you want to import the mail items
+Retrieve the Exchange Mailbox to where you wish to import the mail items

 get-mailbox info@365tips.be | fl exch,archive*

-Create the job to transfer the old mailbox contents to the new mailbox
+Create the job to convert the old mailbox contents to the new mailbox

 SourceMailbox = Exchange Guid of the deleted mailbox.